Family disruption

-Family disruption is a term referring to events that disrupt the structure of individual families.
-These events include divorce, legal separation, and parental death, out of home placement, and deployment.
+Events that disrupt the structure of individual families include legal separation and divorce, parental death, out of home placement, and military deployment.
 Researchers have been studying the effects on youth for decades.
 Some studies suggest that juveniles who have experienced more family disruptions are at a higher risk of delinquency, drug use, negative personality traits, anxiety, academic hardship, lack of social mobility, lack of personality development and depression in adulthood.

 Effects of family disruption

 Delinquency and drug use

 Studies have associated family disruption to delinquency and drug use.
 According to a study conducted in 1999 by the Office of Juvenile Justice and Delinquency Prevention (OJJDP) that studied the relationship between family types and levels of delinquency/drug use, the greater number of times children live through a divorce, the more delinquent they become.
 Family transitions put the children at an increased risk for conflict and behavioral problems.
 The data suggests that these constant changes stir up emotions that lead to wrongdoings.